FBracun/Getting-and-Cleaning-Data/CodeBook.md

 Description of Tidy Dataset
 =========================
 A "tidy_dataset.csv" contains 180 observations of 81 variables.
+Observations are grouped by 6 activities and 30 individuals giving together 180 observations.
 For each record it is provided:
 * A 79-feature vector with time or frequency domain variables.
 Features are the average values of the raw features grouped by "Activity" and "Subject".
 * Its activity label.
 * An identifier of the subject who carried out the experiment.